This page contains unmarked spoilers. You Have Been Warned!

 - The Reveal of just how batshit insane Muntz is, particularly when he's fondly caressing the helmets of the people he's brutally murdered.

-- The part where Muntz tries to kill Kevin, Doug, and Russell with a shotgun.
+- The part where Muntz tries to kill Kevin, Doug, and Russell with a rifle.

 - And there's the part before that, when Muntz takes a tied-up Russell and puts him on the landing ramp, lowers it, and casually walks off.
 While they are about ten thousand feet in the air.
 Remember how Muntz died?
 If Carl hadn't showed up when he did, that would have been Russell.